Choose the answer that best fits you. Be sure to keep track of which letters you've chosen, so you can see your results at the end.

 A. Call a friend explaining the details of the situation before asking for help.

-C. Step back to get a good view of your bike, find images of it on your phone , watch videos (perhaps a few not about fixing your bike), fix it if you can.
+C. Step back to get a good view of your bike, find images of it on your phone , watch videos (perhaps a few not about fixing your bike), and fix it if you can.

 D. Take the bike apart and figure out what’s not working.
 Put it back together most likely using your own instinct rather than a manual.
-If you got hurt you might get distracted checking out the wound.
+If you get hurt you might get distracted checking out the wound.

 If you developed an app for a smart device, the topic would be: